 All of our trees are hand sheared by the owner.
 They are sheared with hand shears to give the tree the natural and open look to allow for decorations.
 This takes longer and produces a higher quality tree.

-Fraser Fir - We have over 3500 6 to 12 ft Fraser Firs to choose from.
-They are each center sheared by hand to give them a natural look that allows for the display of ornaments.
+Fraser Fir - We have over 2500 6 to 9 ft Fraser Firs to choose from in three different fields one new this year.
+They are each sheared by hand ("center shearing") to give them a natural look that allows for the display of ornaments.
 The Fraser Fir have excellent form and needle retention.
 They are dark blue-green in color and have a pleasant scent.
 This is our specialty tree that is planted on 80% of our farm.

 Blue Spruce - 100 from 5 to 8 ft.
 A favorite of cat owners.
 The sharp needles are 1 to 1 ½ in. in length (preventing visitors).
 They are bluish-gray in color.
 This Christmas Tree has good symmetrical form and an attractive blue foliage.
 It also has good needle retention and holds heavy ornaments well.

 Concolor Fir- White Fir (Abies Concolor).
 They have 1-11/2 inch in lenght needles with good foliage color, good needle retention a pleasing shape and orange aroma.
 Know for itw white or blue green needles, the white fir is among the hardiest of holiday trees.